genedan/TmVal/docs/usage/growth/interest.rst

 ========================

 .. meta::
+   :description: TmVal documentation for introducing how basic interest is implemented.
    :keywords: interest, interest rate, compound interest, simple interest, actuarial, python, package, growth

 Suppose we invest :math:`K` at time 0.
 We define the amount of :term:`interest earned` between times :math:`t_1` and :math:`t_2` as: